Evaluating your Playground for SEN Play

 Surfacing

 We might be biased, but playground safety surfaces are a vital part of evaluating a playground!
-It can make a huge difference in how accessible your playground is, too, as certain surfaces are much more wheelchair-friendly, or easier to navigate on crutches for example.
+It can make a huge difference in how accessible your playground is.
+This is because certain surfaces are much more wheelchair-friendly, or easier to navigate on crutches for example.
 Our top picks are below:

 clean wetpour